TheOneAnimeLegend/CS20/Computer Apps/Tik Tac Toe/README.md

 - Learning how to play Tik Tac Toe
 - When do you make yourself less of a master than you really are?
 When you are playing a child?
 When you are giving someone else a chance?

-## Creating a GUI Design

 ---

-# Ideas to Include

-Steps in Creating a Case Study (Playing Tik Tac Toe) with Probabilities
+## Play the Game

-1. Play the Game, review simple rules
+Play the Game, review simple rules
 - Using ethical choices of agreeing to play at the Easy, Medium, or Master Levels (another way of agreeing on ethics to guide behaviour)
 - See Google Chrome's Built in Tic Tak Toe Game, <a href="https://www.google.com/search?q=tic+tac+toe">Click Here</a>
 - See Wikipedia for history, <a href="https://en.wikipedia.org/wiki/Tic-tac-toe">Click Here</a>

-2. Review a Blunt-force Algorithm for a small sample set allowing a computer to choose whether it wins or looses
+Review a Blunt-force Algorithm for a small sample set allowing a computer to choose whether it wins or looses
-   - Review Images, start with CenterCourner to imagine a chart
+- Review Images, start with CenterCourner to imagine a chart, <a href="https://drive.google.com/drive/folders/1O1aSlk_9VjMnE-fRP08UMWqMBG0YpssY">Click Here for a Google Drive Folder</a>
 - "Half way through Mr. Mercer, I started to realize some moves where all the same, so I didn't include those."

-3. Develop an algorithm with these Videos
+## Develop an algorithm with these Videos

+---

+# Ideas to Include

+Steps in Creating a Case Study (Playing Tik Tac Toe) with Probabilities

+3.
    - Reminder: for each video, name the strategy to develop an algorithm to
    - Video: Master Strategies, <a href="https://www.youtube.com/watch?v=5n2aQ3UQu9Y">Click Here</a>
      - Strategy: “3 corners” (one general pattern to ensure a win)